Tinberg/Project-exame2/README.md

 FOLDER STRUCTURE AND GENERAL INFO

-- types for api call and yup is under schemas and general defines for typescript is under types folder. in small component where the types only has to be defined in that componen it will stay in that file.
+- FOLDER STRUCTURE: types for api call and yup is under schemas and general defines for typescript is under types folder. in small component where the types only has to be defined in that componen it will stay in that file.

-- Using Alert instead of the Message component for all messages that don't require a timer to clear.
+- MESSAGE COMPONENT: Using Alert instead of the Message component for all messages that don't require a timer to clear.
 This simplifies the code where messages are static and don't need to be dismissed automatically.

+- GEOCODING: I decided to build the geocoding query using available location details (address, city, country, continent) to get accurate lat/lng.
+This was necessary because the API has a mix of venues with incomplete and inconsistent location info.

 EXPLORE COMPONENT
-- Storing location data in sessionStorage isn't ideal, as updates by venue owners won’t reflect in real-time.
-Users must clear the old data or restart the browser to see changes.
-This method was used to stay within the geocoding API's free trial limits.
+- i am storing location data in sessionStorage, and when hover it will check locations is the same as in sessionstorage, if not it will make a new api call and change it with the current location. i know this is not the best way, but for client side handling i made this decision.
-- filter by continent fetches all venues (if the api allowed a continent filter i wouldnt have to fetch all venues when change filter by continent, and i decided to not write more code on the client side as the explore component is already filled with code.)
+- Filtering by continent fetches all venues because the API doesn’t support continent-specific filtering.
+If it did, we wouldn’t need to fetch everything.
+I chose not to add more client-side filtering logic since the Explore component is already complex and full of code.
-- explore component use <Googlemaps> for further implementation on map (see all venues)
+- explore component use <Googlemaps> for further implementation on map (see all venues from the api)

 VENUE DETAILS COMPONENT